Sobibor Death Camp

 Vorlager: Which housed the main entrance into the camp, the unloading ramp, guardhouse, SS barracks and kitchens, ammunition depot and a bowling alley for the guards.

-Lager II: Held a small vegetable garden, laundry room and other prisoner workshops, warehouses to store and sort out property of those murdered, including their clothes, the camps administration building and SS accomodation, stable, and camp generator.
-This Lager also contained an area where prisoners were expected to strip naked prior to being sent to the gas chambers, a barbers shed where female prisoners would have their hair sheared and the entrance to the "Schlauch" (the tube) which was simply used as a path by those condemned to the gas chambers.
+Lager II: Held a small vegetable garden, laundry room and other prisoner workshops, warehouses to store and sort out property of those murdered, including their clothes, the camps administration building and SS accommodation, stable, and camp generator.
+This Lager also contained an area where prisoners were expected to strip naked prior to being sent to the gas chambers, it also contained a barbers shed where female prisoners would have their hair sheared as well as the entrance to the "Schlauch" (the tube) which was simply used as a path by those condemned to the gas chambers.

 Lager III: Gas chambers and burial pits.
 Later when the bodies were to be exhumed for cremation, pits were dug to burn them and to bury their ashes.
 This Lager also contained barracks for prisoners working within this area.